mozilla/normandy/README.md

 $ npm run build
 ```

-This will create `@recipe-client-0.0.1.xpi`, which you can install in Firefox.
+This will create `recipe-client.xpi`, which you can install in Firefox.

 For hacking on the addon, consider using [`jpm post`][].